lbain/lucybain/source/blog/2014/11-20-event-bubbling.md

 ## Describe event bubbling

-Event bubbling occurs when a user interacts with a nested element and the event propagates up ("bubbles") through all of the ancestor elements.
+Event bubbling occurs when a user interacts with a nested element and the event propagates up (“bubbles”) through all of the ancestor elements.

 **HTML**